-The Llyn Peninsula in North Wales has one of the most breath-taking coastlines in the whole of the UK making it perfect for a beach staycation with kids.
+The Llyn Peninsula in North Wales has one of the most breath-taking coastlines in the whole of the UK.
+This makes it perfect for a beach staycation with kids.
 It’s tiny lanes and beachside restaurants reminds me of the Cornwall of my childhood whilst still being unmistakably Welsh.
 This to me is where you’ll find some of the best beaches in North Wales.
 You’ll hear the language spoken everywhere, it’s full of Welsh heritage and the far off view of Snowdonia can’t fail to remind you where you are.
 Keep reading for the best Llyn Peninsula beaches to add to your North Wales bucket list.

 To the rugged North of the Peninsula you’ll find some fantastic beaches for surfing and sailing with crashing waves and sheltered coves.
 To the South, it’s a little calmer and dare I say it, a little posher!

-The Llyn Penisula seems to have it’s very own microclimate, the drive through Snowdonia National Park is often grey and moody but break through the mountains and you’ll mostly be hit with sunshine and a temperature that’s a few degrees higher than the rest of the Country.
+The Llyn Penisula seems to have it’s very own microclimate, the drive through Snowdonia National Park is often grey and moody.
+When you break through the mountains, you’ll mostly be hit with sunshine and a temperature that’s a few degrees higher than the rest of the Country.
 You’re still in Wales though so whatever time of year, you can’t really rely on the weather!
 Take some rainclothes and things to snuggle in.

 Welsh beaches with dogs